mccoy88f/JDownloader-Launcher-M1-ARM64/README.md

 I will not resolve it beacuse this isn't an app, is a trick 🤟 We hope JDownloader will soon fix creating a native M1 APP Greetings from Italy

+UPDATE 29 March 2022
+Official M1 version on JDownloader official page released.
+Use that please.
+Now close this repo.
+Thanks to all